 Orielle Marcus - Orielle began her dance career at the age of three.
 Originally from Winnipeg, she trained for many years at the Shelley Shearer School of Dance, eventually continuing her training at the Ken Peters Dance Express.
 Orielle has extensive training in Ballet, Jazz, Tap and Hip Hop.
 She began competing at the age of seven in all dance styles.
 She appeared in two dance films; "Without a Word" and "Make it Happen".
 Orielle has also been featured in several musicals as a ensemble actor and dance soloist.
 She was featured for the Rainbow Stage production of "Grease" as well as for the Grey Cup Parade.
 Orielle's dancing led to her move to Toronto to pursue higher education.
 As a George Brown Commercial dance graduate, she has experience training and working alongside some of Toronto's top dance masters.

-Natalie Atwood - Natalie began her dance career at the age of 5 with ballet.
-At the age of 6, Natalie began to attend Jennifer’s Arts in Motion starting with a jazz class.
-Natalie went on to be trained in all subjects and has competed on the JAM competitive team for 10 years.
-She has competed in many dance competitions across Ontario, winning many awards.
+Natalie Atwood - Natalie began her dance career at the age of 5 and joined Jennifer’s Arts in Motion at the age of 6.
+She went on to be trained in all subjects and competed on the JAM competitive team for 10 years.

 Shelby Grant - Miss Shelby has been a student at Jennifer's Arts in Motion since she was 3 years old.
 She has studied acrobatics, ballet, jazz, lyrical and pointe.
 She was a part of the JAM competitive team up until 2012.
 Miss Shelby is an associate member for B.A.T.D in acrobatics.
 She has also taught classes through the town of Whitby.
 Though having started university, Miss Shelby continues to teach as a JAM member.